Early Dyslexia Screening & Literacy Profile

 In-person, one-to-one specialist screening

-Is your child finding learning, reading or writing difficult, but still too young for a full diagnostic assessment?
+Is your child struggling, but still too young for a full assessment?

 This early screening service is designed to gently explore your child’s educational development, offering clarity, reassurance, and practical next steps — before gaps widen or confidence is lost.